anmolkr7/CodeSamvaad/README.md

 npm install
 npm run dev
 ```
-##Contributing
+## Contributing
-We welcome contributions!
+I welcome contributions!
 To contribute to the project:

 1.Fork the repository
 2.Create a new branch (git checkout -b feature/your-feature-name)